jorgealvarezguzman/apiSampleJava/README.md

-# Deploy a CI/CD pipeline for apiSampleJava on Amazon ECS
+# Deploy a CI/CD pipeline for apiSampleJava on AWS

 This repository provides all the necesary components to create and deploy a CI/CD pipeline for apiSampleJava on AWS.